 - Give the landlord your contacts for when he returns your deposit.

 Moves are expensive, and a deposit can be just the funds you need to get through the transition.
-If you know your lease, do some light repairs, and clean like you mean it, the refund should take care of itself.
+If you know your lease, do some light repairs, and clean as you mean it, the refund should take care of itself.

 Book Fantastic Removals for a Quick Relocation

 Enter your postcode to view our rates and availability in your area.

 Even if all the conditions are covered, you gave the proper notice, you deep cleaned the whole place and paid all the rent and bills, a landlord might still not want to give you your money back because he’s a fraud.
 And, that’s more common than you might think.
 So, how to get your deposit back from a landlord who wants to bilk you?